simonccc/kopsrox/docs/SETUP.md

 run `./kopsrox.py` and an example _kopsrox.ini_ will be generated - you will need to edit this for your setup

-Most values should be obvious and commented accordingly - see below for more info
+Most values should be hopefully obvious and commented accordingly...

-# :mag_right: kopsrox.ini
+# kopsrox.ini

 ## :computer: cluster_id